Get a free, no obligation personal loan quote with rates as low as 9.99%

 Like any investment, the Smith Maneuver isn’t free of risk.
 Make sure you consider the following before using it:

-• You’re leveraging your home – If you invest into something that doesn’t make you any money, or worse, if it causes you to lose money, you could be in trouble.
+• You’re leveraging your home – If you invest into something that doesn’t make you any money – or worse if it causes you to lose money – you could be in trouble.
 Leveraging your home equity is always risky because the lender can take your house if you’re unable to pay back the debt.

 What Happens When You Pay Off Your Mortgage?

 With a mortgage that isn’t re-advanceable (non-HELOC mortgage), you’re free and clear once you pay it off.
-This isn’t the case if you have used the Smith Maneuver, however.
+However, this isn’t the case if you have used the Smith Maneuver.
 Even if you’ve paid all of your mortgage interest, you are still on the hook for paying the interest on your HELOC loan.
-You can address this in two ways:

-Option A: Keep your HELOC forever.
+• Option A: Keep your HELOC forever.
 This works if you’d like to continue to benefit from the Smith Maneuver and use the loan credit to invest.

 Smith Maneuver FAQs